KMPSUJ/sempowisko2025-webpage/index.md

 We invite all the students to give a speech.
 This year you can choose between a long speech (LS, 25 minutes), a quick speech (QS, 15 minutes) and an express speech (ES, 10 minutes).
 There are limited places for long speeches, so we reserve the right to choose only the most appealing abstracts if there will be more participants than places.

-Your presentation should fulfil the following conditions:
+Your presentation should fulfill the following conditions:

 The presentation should last for a maximum of 10 minutes (ES)/ 15 minutes (QS)/ 25 minutes (LS).
 At the end of your talk, we will provide 4 minutes (ES)/ 7 minutes (QS, LS) for questions.
 In the registration form, you should provide information about the title of your presentation and short abstract (300-1200 characters).
 Two main bibliography positions will be a nice addition, please post them in the “comments” field.
 Organisers reserve the right to reject your application if we will consider it to be unscientific or not popularising science.
-We might also reject your presentation if the number of participants will be too high.
+We might also reject your presentation if the number of participants will be too large.
 We will inform you via email about the acceptance of your abstract once the registration close.

 }{